TroRon/ch.place4fun.pihole/README.md

 This application offers the possibility to control the defined PiHole instances via Homey and to send various functions via the PiHole API.

-> Important: This app uses a local api available on your PiHole that is undocumented and unsupported by PiHole.
-If PiHole decides to remove this api in a future upgrade this app will stop working.
+> Important: This application uses the PiHole API.
+If the developers decide to change parts or the entire API, the application may no longer work.

 # Capabilities
+Adds per Day
+DNS Requests per Day
+Last Gravity Update
+Last Sync
+Current State

 # Flow cards
 Flowcards can be used to build flows in Homey's flow editor.